-MoDOT has a zero-tolerance policy toward any NOV from regulating agencies, such as the Missouri Department of Natural Resources or the Environmental Protection Agency.
+MoDOT has a zero-tolerance policy toward any NOV from regulating agencies, such as the Missouri Department of Natural Resources (MDNR) or the Environmental Protection Agency.
 Department employees study the situations that lead to NOVs and LOWs and then take action to prevent future occurrences.

-The number of NOVs during the previous four years ranged from one to seven, LOWs ranged from five to 15.
+The number of NOVs during the last five years ranged from one to seven, LOWs ranged from five to 15.
 The trend for number of NOVs is down over the last four years.

-For calendar year 2014, MoDOT has received three LOWs all issued by MDNR.
+For calendar year 2014, MoDOT has received one LOW.
 During this same period, the department also received two letters of satisfactory inspections from MDNR.
-One other letter of inspection noted a minor correction to safety placarding that was made during the inspection, but did not note any violations.
-The second letter detailed a satisfactory land disturbance inspection.
+One other letter of inspection from MDNR noted a minor correction to safety placarding that was made during the inspection, but did not note any violations.